IBM/cloud-pak-deployer/docs/src/30-reference/configuration/check-images.md

   --inspect_source_registry=true
 ```

-**Benefits of this approach:**
-- **Always Up-to-Date**: Gets current images directly from IBM, no hardcoded templates
-- **Version-Aware**: Automatically uses correct images for your CP4D version
-- **Component-Specific**: Only checks images for components you're actually deploying
-- **Future-Proof**: Automatically includes new images as Cloud Paks evolve

-**Requirements:**
-- `cpd-cli` must be installed and available in PATH
-- Internet connection to IBM Container Registry
-- Valid IBM entitlement key

-For cpd-cli installation, see: [IBM Documentation - List Images](https://www.ibm.com/docs/en/software-hub/5.1.x?topic=manage-list-images)

 ### Smart Sampling Strategy

 Instead of checking all images (which can take 10+ minutes), the validator samples images based on the `sample_size` configuration: